 - Continue alternating for the prescribed number of repetitions, or do as many as possible in 30 seconds.

 8. Cross-Body Mountain Climbers

-Start at the top in a pushup position with your body forming a straight line from head to heels.
-Keeping your abs engaged, pick up your right foot and slowly bring your right knee toward your left shoulder.
+- These exercises are a modification of the one above.
+Like in a Mountain Climber, start at the top in a pushup position with your body forming a straight line from head to heels.

-9. Leg Lifts/ Reverse Crunch
+9. Leg Lifts

 10. Crossed Leg Crunch

-Lifting your upper back, head, and shoulders off the floor, contract your abs as you crunch straight up towards your legs.
+- Lifting your upper back, head, and shoulders off the floor, contract your stomach as you curl straight up towards your legs.

 11. Down-Dog Leg Lift